Skip to main content

 Normally, we can’t agree on anything.

-But the prevailing opinion is that prices will stay stable until the third quarter.
+The prevailing opinion was that prices will stay stable until the third quarter.

-Many manufacturers streamlined their supply chains after the pandemic.
-The industry still has more supply than demand.
+Many manufacturers steamlined their supply chains after the pandemic.
+Still, the industry has more supply than demand.

-However, eventually, steel and other components made overseas will increase costs.
+However, steel and other components made overseas will eventually drive up costs.

 So, later this year, and certainly by next year, you’ll likely see an impact.